ishita966/spanner-graph-nb1/README.md

 (Note: `my-gcp-project`, `my-spanner-instance`, `my-database`, and `MyGraph` are placeholders.
 Replace them with your actual values.)
 ```

 You can also visualize a local dataset with `--mock` flag.
+Note that since this is a cell magic command, you must include two newlines after the command:

 ```
 %%spanner_graph --mock

 ```